prikhi/pencil/docs/source/reference/behaviors.rst

 TextContent
 -----------

-This behaviour is used to control the content of the target text object.
+This behavior is used to control the content of the target text object.

-Note: this behaviour does not support text wrapping for PlainText content in SVG elements.
-To have the PlainText content wrapped inside an SVG text element with a specific aligmnent, please use the PlainTextContent behaviour.
+Note: this behavior does not support text wrapping for PlainText content in SVG elements.
+To have the PlainText content wrapped inside an SVG text element with a specific aligmnent, please use the PlainTextContent behavior.

 Target object
 ^^^^^^^^^^^^^